Guardians vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Devers has 24 hits with seven doubles, nine home runs and eight walks.
-He has driven in 24 runs.
+- Devers has seven doubles, nine home runs, nine walks and 24 RBI (24 total hits).

 Devers Recent Games